blackballoons/blackballoons.github.io/_posts/2021-01-18-sun-is-a-rumor.md

 and the sky corpse colour

-a soothsayer once said
+once said a soothsayer
 imagine there's no people
-a tall order for the spirit expired
+(a tall order for the spirit expired)

 In this great land of the past